 I haven’t been able to find out what Hideyoshi did for his mother once he reached the top, but knowing his sense of honor, I am sure he kept his vow of taking her away from the farms and providing her with the kind of comforts she’d only known in dreams.

 You know what’s funny?

-To imagine the ‘tough-guys’ who made fun of Hideyoshi’s ugly looks and called him “monkey” later thinking: “Hey!
+To imagine the ‘tough-guys’, who made fun of Hideyoshi’s ugly looks and called him “monkey”, saying to themselves: “Hey!
 I want to be a monkey too!” after seeing what Hideyoshi had accomplished.
 It makes me remember all the tough guys who used to tease me at school because of my long nose and short stature.
 I bet they are now wasting their lives crushing soda cans against their knuckle-skulls while I am here, writing this book for you.
-I wish, though, I would’ve read about Hideyoshi when I was your age, because instead of being bothered by their taunts, I would have learned to lighten up and used to my advantage what they considered disadvantages.

 Which is what Alexandra Scott literally did.

 When ‘Alex’ was one-year old she was diagnosed with cancer.
 When she was four, having just finished receiving treatment at the hospital, she told her parents she wanted to set up a lemonade stand and give the money she raised to her doctors.
 She raised two-thousand dollars with that first stand.

 In the next four years, ‘Alex’ inspired hundreds of supporters who set up lemonade stands throughout the country and raised a total of $1 million for childhood cancer research.
 She died at the age of eight, yet her spirit and legacy live on through the Alex’s Lemonade Stand Foundation.

 Now, let's find out how other heroes started their journeys.